In-place change of SQL Server version - SQL Server on Azure VMs

-We recommend that you check the compatibility certification for the version that you are going to change to so that you can use the database compatibility modes to minimize the effect of the upgrade.
+We recommend that you check the compatibility certification for the version that you change to so that you can use the database compatibility modes to minimize the upgrade's effect.

-You can review to the following articles to help ensure a successful outcome:
+You can review the following articles to help ensure a successful outcome:

 To do an in-place upgrade of SQL Server, you need the following:

 - SQL Server installation media.
 Customers who have Software Assurance can obtain their installation media from the Volume Licensing Center.
 Customers who don't have Software Assurance can deploy an Azure Marketplace SQL Server VM image with the desired version of SQL Server and then copy the setup media (typically located in

 C:\SQLServerFull) from it to their target SQL Server VM.

 - Version upgrades should follow the support upgrade paths.